qgis/QGIS-Documentation/docs/user_manual/introduction/qgis_configuration.rst

 Processing Settings
 -------------------

-The |processing| :guilabel:`Processing` tab provides you with general settings of tools and data providers that are used in the QGIS Processing framework.
+The |processingAlgorithm| :guilabel:`Processing` tab provides you with general settings of tools and data providers that are used in the QGIS Processing framework.
 More information at :ref:`label_processing`.